visualizedata/data-structures/README.md

 Fridays, 3:00pm - 4:00pm

+### Self care in trying times

+Above all other responsibilities this semester, our primary purpose is to take care of ourselves, which is particularly urgent in the middle of a global pandemic concurrent with social and political tumult.
+Normally, I am strict about deadlines and adherence to the specifications of an assignment, but these are not normal times.
+I am going to give everyone the benefit of the doubt and assume we’re all doing the best we can (myself included).
+My primary expectation of you this semester is that you take care of yourself, first and foremost.
+And that means you don’t need to ask me for what you need; just take it.
+Should you have to miss a deadline or take time away, you don’t need to justify it to me, you certainly don’t have to tell me why.
+I ask that you let me know if you have to step away and miss classes, assignments, or other obligations (so that I don’t worry about you), but you do not have to qualify it by disclosing why you need to do so.
+That said, I hope you feel comfortable coming to me with anything you want to discuss and I’ll do my best to help or find someone who can.
+This time is stressful enough as it is; I don’t want your work in this class to add to it.
+If you need to depart from the syllabus in any way, I will work with you to figure out a way to fulfill the requirements of this course in a way and at a time that will work for you.
+Please put your physical and mental health at the very top of your list of priorities right now.
+Everything else can be sorted out later.

 ### Materials and Supplies

 In this course we will rely exclusively on open source software and we will work with the software by writing code: JavaScript, SQL, and some basic Linux.